Nursing R.N.-B.S.N. Program

 - Graduation from an NLNAC-accredited associate degree or diploma program in nursing;

 - Current licensure as a registered nurse in the Commonwealth of Pennsylvania (for traditional classroom students);

 - Completion of the entry-level portfolio prior to the start of classes.

 Specific information regarding the admission process is available on the Department of Nursing website and the Global Online website.

-The R.N.-B.S.N. program, in traditional classroom style, is offered on a part-time basis in its entirety at two locations: the California University of Pennsylvania campus and the Community College of Allegheny County – South Campus in West Mifflin (as part of our unique cooperative agreement with the community college).
+The traditional classroom format is offered on a part-time basis in its entirety at two locations: the Southpointe off-campus Cal U site in Canonsburg and the Community College of Allegheny County – South Campus in West Mifflin (as part of our unique cooperative agreement with the community college).